orbingol/NURBS-Python/README.md

 ## Introduction

-This project aims to implement the NURBS curve and surface calculation algorithms in native Python.
-It currently implements the following algorithms from **The NURBS Book** by Piegl & Tiller:
+This project aims to implement the NURBS curve and surface computation algorithms in native Python.
+Currently, the `Curve` and `Surface` classes can be used for data storage and evaluation of B-Spline and NURBS curves and surfaces, respectively.

+## Description of the Package

+### Algorithms

+NURBS-Python currently implements the following algorithms from **The NURBS Book** by Piegl & Tiller:

 * Algorithm A2.1: FindSpan
 * Algorithm A2.2: BasisFuns